 A contract is a legal agreement between two parties, where money, goods, or services are exchanged or promises are made.
 When a contract is breached, one party can lose money or time.
 Situations where contracts can be breached include real estate contracts and construction contracts, where a great deal of money may be on the line, deadlines are tight, and either party failing to honor its obligations can cost the other party money.

 If you have suffered losses because of a breach of real estate contract or because of a breach of construction contract in Nashville, Tennessee, the Law Office of George R. Fusner, Jr. is a breach of contract law firm that may be able to help.
 Our breach of real estate contract lawyers can review the contract, learn the details of the situation, and help you take the next steps.
 We are here to help you.
-If you have lost money or time because of a breach of contract, our breach of contract lawyers may be able to assist you.
+If you have lost money or time because of a breach of contract, our Nashville TN breach of contract attorneys may be able to assist you.